NASA's Cold Atom Laboratory: Five Years of Quantum Science Operations in Space: Instrument Design and Operations

 \subsection{ISS Accommodation}

 As a space-based platform, the ISS offers a relatively benign environment for scientific payloads.
 The Cold Atom Laboratory was designed to fit into an EXPRESS (EXpedite the PRocessing of Experiments to Space Station) Rack that provides standardized power, mechanical, thermal, and data interfaces for scientific payloads on the ISS\@.
-CAL occupies one full ``quad'' locker plus a single locker in EXPRESS Rack 7 (ER-7), located inside the Destiny Module near the station's center of gravity.
-The instrument draws up to 565~W of power from the station's 28~VDC power, and thermal management is provided by water and forced-air cooling in ER-7.
-A communications port supports daily real-time science operations and continuous telemetry monitoring on the ground by the CAL Operations Team.
+CAL occupies one full ``quad'' locker plus a single locker within EXPRESS Rack 7 (ER-7) inside the U.S.\ Destiny Module, located near the station's center of gravity.
+The instrument draws up to 565~W of power from the station's 28~VDC power with thermal management provided by water and forced-air cooling.
+A communications port supports daily real\-time science operations and continuous telemetry monitoring on the ground by the CAL Operations Team.

 The CAL Science Instrument, which includes the Science Module as well as the majority of the lasers, optics and control electronics to support the proposed research programs, is housed within the ER-7 quad locker.
-These hardware subsystems are described in the following section.
+These hardware subsystems are described in Section~\ref{FHW}.

 The DC power conversion electronics are housed separately in a single locker in ER-7, along with an additional laser to support dual-species atom interferometry and the optical amplifier used for laser cooling potassium.